 Hopefully my instant donation experience gave you some ideas to help drive your fundraising plans for 2018.
 But I’m just one person and my reasons for giving won’t necessarily be the same as YOUR supporters’ reasons.

 1) Ask your supporters why they choose to give (or not give) to the organizations they support.
 January will be the perfect time to ask since all those donation requests they received in December will be fresh on their minds.
 Not sure what to ask?
 Check out these 23 great questions by Bloomerang.

 2) Use their responses to modify or create your fundraising plans for 2018.

 What compels you to give?
-Do you have other ideas for increasing your donor base?
 Add your thoughts in the comments below!

 - 12 grant tasks to do during the COVID-19 crisis - March 24, 2020